All Episodes

 See, that's one of the other interesting things, Art.

-There are so many areas where the evidence is just coming forward, not in little dribbles,
+There are so many areas where the evidence is just coming forward, not in little dribbles, but it's coming in quite a rush.

-In the conference that I just attended and spoke at in Houston, a young woman in the Houston area, who is in the medical field, presented an x-ray of a man who had actually tried to commit suicide, and the x-ray was done just routinely.
+In the conference that I just attended and spoke at in Houston, a young woman in the Houston area who is in the medical field presented an x-ray of a man who had actually tried to commit suicide, and the x-ray was done just routinely.

 He shot himself in the head, and the x-ray was taken for medical purposes to locate the bullet and so forth.

-The man is still living, although in evidently pretty terrible shape and has been moved to a hospital in Mexico.
+The man is still living, although in evidently pretty terrible shape, and has been moved to a hospital in Mexico.

-He's a Mexican.
+He was a Mexican.

 But this x-ray showed a very unusual thing.